gianlucatruda/numerai/README.md

 # Gianluca's Numerai models and experiments

 From May 2021 to Jan 2023, I competed as a ML/Data Scientist on [Numerai](https://numer.ai/), the "hardest data science tournament in the world".

+You can read more about this [on my blog](http://gianluca.ai/numerai-models).

 - Each week, I generated stock market predictions using several ML models I’ve developed.
 - I staked those models with my own money (using Numerai's cryptocurrency, Numeraire).